TimMangan/App-Info/docs/Windows/R/R with RStudio/InstallConfigure.md

 Install the R language first, then RStudio using the zip installation..

+## Project Evergreen
+Project Evergreen AppTracker provides information and sources for installers for RStudio only https://stealthpuppy.com/apptracker/#rstudio

 ## EXE based R language installer

 The EXE installer for R (Language) may be silently installed: